 - lactic acidosis, which may result from another illness, such as sepsis, cancer, or heart disease

 - hepatic encephalopathy, which can result from advanced liver disease

-If a person has a medical condition such as diabetes, heart disease, liver disease, or cancer and is breathing rapidly, seek emergency medical care.
+If a person has a medical condition such as diabetes, heart disease, liver disease, or cancer and is breathing rapidly, they should seek emergency medical care as soon as possible.